 It seems that we have covered everything.
 Thank you very much for agreeing to talk to us.
-Let me summarize the interview, we understood the following:

-You have a quite busy workday.

-Time entry is a chore task for you and you do not want to be bothered with it.
-It is just putting 1,1,1.

-You wish that you could enter it on your phone or even an admin could do it for you.

-You like that it is easy to do enter once you have the correct information.
+What do you think of this solution overall?

+What do you like most?
+Why?

+If you could change one thing, what would you change?
+Why?

 * Giving a small gift (usually a popular retailer gift card) would be a very nice gesture for your participant